digital-fabric/polyphony/docs/tutorial.md

 available.
 If no new data is available, the `timeout` fiber will finish sleeping, and then cancel the client handling fiber by raising a `Polyphony::Cancel` exception.
-However, if new data is received, the `timeout` fiber is restarted, causing to begin sleeping again for 10 seconds.
-If the client has closed the connection, or some other exception occurs, the `timeout` fiber is automatically stopped as it is a child of the client handling fiber.
+However, if new data is received, the `timeout` fiber is restarted, causing it to begin sleeping again for 10 seconds.
+If the client has closed the connection, or some other exception occurs, the `timeout` fiber is automatically stopped as it is a child of the fiber running the `handle_client` method.

 The habit of always cleaning up using `ensure` in the face of potential interruptions is a fundamental element of using Polyphony correctly.
-This makes your code robust, even in a highly chaotic concurrent execution environment where tasks can be started, restarted and interrupted at any time.
+This makes your code robust, even in a highly chaotic concurrent execution environment where fibers can be started, restarted and interrupted at any time.

 ## Implementing graceful shutdown